gvrooyen/fsocaml/README.md

 docker build --target run -t myproject .
 ```

-Once the image is created you can test it on your development machine:
+Once the image is created we can test it on our development machine:

 ```bash
 docker run --rm -p 8080:8080 --env-file ./docker.env \